taroface/sample-iot-flameControlLightUsingRules/README.md

 Android Application
 -------------

-The root directory of the application is `sample-android-SAMIIoTSimpleController`.
+The root directory of the application is `sample-android-SAMIRules`.

-Consult [set up the Android project](https://developer.samsungsami.io/sami/tutorials/your-first-iot-control-system.html#set-up-the-android-project) in the tutorial to learn the prerequisites and installation steps.
+Consult [Installation and setup](https://blog.samsungsami.io/development/iot/mobile/rules/2016/03/23/develop-an-android-app-to-manage-sami-rules.html#installation-and-setup) in the post to learn the prerequisites and installation steps.

 More about SAMI
 ---------------